Jiyoung0128/JiyoungCheong.github.io/README.md

 ### Building Drug Usage Prediction Model
 *Course project for the Data Science Foundations*
+Drug abuse is a huge social problem in the U.S. We tried to build prediction model to drug use frequency.
+We used National Survey on Drug Use and Health (NSDUH) data provided by Substance Abuse and Mental Health Service Administration (SAMHSA).
+The target variable we used was 'the number of days one used marijuana in one year.'
+We first trained random forest regressor with $R^2$ with Cross Validation: -6.8 ~ -2.7  and applied Yeo Johnson and Bayesian optimization for better performance which showed Cross Validated Mean $R^2$: 0.23.
+Also we further discussed about ethical issues involved in using data such as race, economic status, and educational level to predict drug use frequency.
 🧑‍🏫 [Click to View Slides (Korean Original)](assets/projects/Drug/DSFoundation_TermProject_slides.pdf)

 ### Logistic Regression Analysis of Lung Cancer Incidence by Smoking Duration and Occupation